iterative/dvc.org/content/docs/use-cases/experiment-tracking.md

 You can handle experiments them with simple terminal [commands](/doc/command-reference/exp).
 What you can do includes:

-- Rapid iteration on experiment ideas by capturing variations from a baseline with a controlled execution command (`dvc exp run`).
+- Rapid iteration on experiment ideas (variations from a baseline) with a controlled execution command (`dvc exp run`).
 - Automatic bookkeeping of changes to data dependencies, code,
-  <abbr>parameters</abbr>, artifacts and <abbr>metrics</abbr> when you run each
+  <abbr>parameters</abbr>, artifacts and <abbr>metrics</abbr> on each experiment
-  experiment.
+  run.
 - Queue experiments for future execution (and run them in parallel if needed).
 - Create deep [checkpoints](/doc/user-guide/experiment-management/checkpoints)
   from your code, and track [live metrics](/doc/dvclive).
-- List and compare previous experiments in a consolidated way (order and filter by parameters or metrics).
+- Review and compare previous experiments or checkpoints based on params or metrics.
 - Restore any experiment results from <abbr>cache</abbr>, or reproduce them from scratch.
-- Promote, save, share, or discard experiments individually or in bulk.
+- Save, share, or discard experiments individually or in bulk.

 Unlike tools that focus on experiment navigation, DVC's approach also guarantees reproducibility by integrating with Git directly (instead of saving fragile